Making Tax Digital penalties

 Conclusion on MTD penalties

-As the points-based model comes into place, taxpayers who are consistently compliant but make the occasional error won’t be unduly penalised.
+With the points-based model now in place, taxpayers who are consistently compliant but make the occasional error won’t be unduly penalised.
 Those who are consistently non-compliant with MTD rules or deadlines will face penalties and sanctions.

 If you want to learn more about how to comply with MTD rules and avoid penalties, read our guide to MTD for businesses or explore our Making Tax Digital resource hub for small business owners.

 For more information on how Making Tax Digital impacts accountants and bookkeepers, take a look at our expert MTD resource hub.
-You can also learn more about requirements for MTD for Income Tax on our MTD for Income Tax resource hub.
+You can also learn more about requirements for MTD for Income Tax on our MTD for IT resource hub.

 Start using Xero for free